5 Techniques to Find Long Tail Keywords

-With their ability to generate highly targeted website traffic, long-tail keywords are valuable in the world of SEO.
-If you’re wondering how to find long-tail keywords for your marketing campaigns, consider these five techniques:
+With their ability to generate highly targeted website traffic, long tail keywords are valuable in SEO strategy.
+If you’re wondering how to find long tail keywords for your marketing campaigns, consider these five techniques:

 a) Long Tail Pro:

-Long Tail Pro includes information about Adwords data and keyword profitability, allowing marketers to better monetize their SEO campaigns.
+Long Tail Pro includes information about Google Ad data and keyword profitability, allowing marketers to better monetize their SEO campaigns.
 The tool can help you pinpoint competitive keywords and determine what level of keyword difficulty should be targeted.
 Pricing for Long Tail Pro starts at $25 per month.

-Pro Tip: Long-tail keywords tend to be more specific than average keywords.
+Pro Tip: Long tail keywords are more specific than average keywords.

 b) Search Engine Ranking: